frictionlessdata/frictionless-py/docs/guides/extracting-data.md

  Row([('id', 4), ('name', 'Madrid')]),
  Row([('id', 5), ('name', 'Rome')])]
 ```
-We can also extract the package from a descriptor using the `extract_package` function:
+We can also extract the package from a descriptor file using the `extract_package` function (Note: see the [Package Class section](#package-class) for the creation of the `country.package.yaml` file):

 ```python
 from frictionless import extract_package